Related Topics:

 Immediate action will be taken to stop harassment or discrimination where it exists.
 Students who believe they are the subject of sexual or other discriminatory harassment by Department staff or other students need to report their concerns to the Center’s Director.
 They may also report alleged discrimination to the Director of the Department or to the Iowa Client Assistance Program.

-The Department also prohibits any form of harassment or other abusive conduct directed at Center students because of their race, sex, marital status, ethbnicity, religion, national origin, age, gender identity, sexual orientation, or mental or physical disability.
+The Department also prohibits any form of harassment or other abusive conduct directed at Center students because of their race, sex, marital status, ethnicity, religion, national origin, age, gender identity, sexual orientation, or mental or physical disability.
 Any harassment of this kind is also to be reported through the same process described above.

 Apartment Rules